Frequently Asked Questions

 Does the department provide funding to PhD students?

-Yes, all PhD students receive an annual stipend, and a tuition waiver and health insurance.
-There are also several training grants available to Ph.D. students in the Biology Department.
+Yes, all PhD students receive an annual stipend, a tuition waiver, and health insurance.
+There are also several training grants available to Ph.D. students in the Department of Biology.
 For more information, see FUNDING.
+Master’s students (MS) may be supported on teaching or research contracts (at the same rate as the PhD students), but funding is not guaranteed for MS students.

 How much is the stipend?